jdart1/arasan-chess/doc/BUILD.md

 Note: POPCNT, BMI2, and AVX2 builds will only work on recent x64 CPUs that support these instructions, and require a 64-bit compile.

+The Makefile requires the "bc" utility, available on most Linux distros.
+If using Cygwin, you should ensure you have installed this.

 In most cases, the Makefile should automatically select the correct target architecture and OS (note: assumes target and host are the same).
 By default it builds only the chess engine.
 Binaries are placed in the "bin" subdirectory.